BrainCircuitsBehaviorLab/village/docs/source/user_guide/alarms.md

   - Inspect photogates, check for cable noise, and verify that no hardware component is malfunctioning.
   - High.

 * - Subjects not detected in the last 24h
   - The subject has not been detected by the RFID system for the last 24 hours.
 This check can be enabled or disabled in the settings.
   - Check corridor access, door 1 status, and the correct functioning and power supply of the RFID system.
-  -High.
+  - High.

 * - The subject has been in the box for too long
   - More than one hour has passed since the task ended, and the animal remains inside the operant box.
   - Verify via video that the animal is still inside—often it is simply asleep.
 Confirm that both the scale and door servos are functioning correctly; if they fail, the subject may be unable to exit the box.
   - Low.

 * - Camera not responding
   - The camera automatically restarts after failing to deliver frames for 10 seconds.
 This usually indicates an intermittent connection or insufficient signal quality along the camera cable.
   - Check the camera ribbon cable and its connectors on both ends.
 Ensure that the cable is not bent, damaged, or excessively long, as long cables can occasionally cause frame dropouts.
   - Low.